Qualifying Examination/Advancement Committee Presence Policy

 Nomination of Ph.D.
 Qualifying Exam Committee

 The Qualifying Exam Nomination Form must be submitted to your department at least two weeks before your qualifying examination.
+(Note: Departments may require submission more than two weeks in advance.
+Please contact your Department for deadlines.)
 You will be notified if there are any problems with your proposed committee.

 Guidelines for Committee Membership: